Stay Safe From COVID-19 Fraud

 While many of us worry about the wide-ranging effects of COVID-19, be aware that fraudsters are looking to take advantage.

 Safeguarding your physical health is top of mind, but protecting your financial health should be a priority as well.
 Take steps to recognize and prevent common schemes, so your personal information does not fall into the wrong hands.

-Here are some of the most common scams, according to the American Bankers Association.
+Here are some of the most common scams, according to the American Bankers Association and government agencies.

 - Stimulus check or economic relief scams.
 Multiple government agencies have posted warnings on their websites about active scams.
 Federal agencies do not request donations from the general public.
 Nor will they speed up relief money or give grants to anyone in exchange for a fee or a charge of any kind.

 - Charity scams.
 Fraudsters seek donations for organizations that don’t exist.